 If you have Celiac disease then eliminating gluten will absolutely reduce inflammation in your body.

-Reducing insulin is important for normalization of hormones that mediate body weight and alter your thyroid.
+Reducing insulin is important for the normalization of hormones that mediate body weight and alter your thyroid.

 You can read more about how inflammation and thyroid function influence these hormones and lead to weight gain here.

 #3.
-You may be improving your thyroid function indreictly.
+You may be improving your thyroid function indirectly.

 Your thyroid requires at least 13 different nutrients to function correctly.

-Celiac or non celiac gluten sensitivity and impact and reduce absorption of micronutrients leading to dysregulation of thyroid function indirectly.
+Both Celiac and non-celiac gluten sensitivity impact and reduce the absorption of micronutrients leading to the dysregulation of thyroid function indirectly.